neo-project/docs/en-us/sc/tutorial/migrate.md

 ## Migrating the contract
 With your new contract in hand, let's invoke the migrate interface in your old contract using NEO-GUI.

-> [!Note]
->
-> To obtain the contract script and scripthash, you can go to NEO-GUI, click `Advanced` > `Deploy Contract`，and then `Load` the contract, copy all content of the contract and scripthash for later use.
+1. In NEO-GUI, click `Advanced` > `Deploy Contract`，and then `Load` the new contract.
+Copy the contract script and scripthash for later use.

-1. In NEO-GUI, click `Advanced` > `Invoke Contract`，and enter the old contract ScriptHash.
+2. Click `Advanced` > `Invoke Contract`，and enter the old contract ScriptHash.
 The deployed contract information is displayed.

    ![调用合约](assets/migrate_m1.png)

-2. Click `Invoke` and then enter necessary parameters required for invoking the migrate interface.
-Here I use content of new contract as the first parameter.
+3. Click `Invoke` and then enter necessary parameters required for invoking the migrate interface.
+Note that the first parameter value must be filled with the new contract script obtained in the first step.

    ![输入参数](assets/migrate_m2.png)

-3. Once completed, click `Test` to view the result.
+4. Once completed, click `Test` to view the result.

    You will find the value 1-True is returned and the invoking fee is 491 GAS.

    ![](assets/migrate_m3.png)

-4. Click `Invoke` and wait for blockchain's verification.
+5. Click `Invoke` and wait for blockchain's verification.

-5. Once the transaction confirmed, enter the new contract ScriptHash in the Invoke Contract window.
+6. Once the transaction confirmed, enter the new contract ScriptHash in the Invoke Contract window.
 The new contract information is displayed.

    ![新合约](assets/migrate_m4.png)

-6. Enter the old contract ScriptHash again，you will no longer find the information displayed.
+7. Enter the old contract ScriptHash again，you will no longer find the information displayed.

    ![旧合约](assets/migrate_m5.png)

-That indicates the storage has been migrated from the old contract into the new contract, and meanwhile the old contract has been destroyed.
+That indicates the storage has been migrated from the old contract into the new contract, and meanwhile the old contract has been destroyed.d